neherlab/pangraph/docs/src/tutorials/tutorial_4.md

 pangraph build --circular klebs.fa.gz > klebs_pangraph.json
 ```

+On 4 cores the command should complete in around 6 mins.
 After creating the pangraph, we can export it in `gfa` format for visualization.

 ```bash
 pangraph export \